 - Forgetting.
 You’re busy; you’ve got a full life.

-Tip: Set a timer that reminds you throughout your day to breathe and check-in with how you’re feeling.
+Solution: Like Bart, set a timer to remind yourself throughout your day to breathe and check-in with how you’re feeling.
 Start your day practicing mindfulness with a quick meditation.
 Apps such as Insight Timer, Calm, and Headspace have meditations as short as one minute.

 - Discouragement.
 Like any new habit, it takes time to learn to notice and label feelings and then to allow them to dissipate.
 At first, you’ll do it messily.